Prototype with ATF1508 on Breadboard

 “Stretch goals”

-Some features further down the line that we probably will implement once a performant hardware SPI bus is established.
+Some features further down the line that we probably will implement once a performant hardware SPI bus is established and provided the CPLD’s resources allow it.

 A USB2.0 host controller such as the Analog Devices MAX3421E could be added to provide an even more modern interface for USB keyboard/mouse and maybe even USB storage.
 This also means getting rid of the ATmega8 that handles PS/2 currently.
 Since the ATmega8 also handles Scancode to ASCII translation, that will have to be done in software.Ethernet Ethernet could be added by an SPI based networking chip such as the WizNET chips.